Determine Your Budget

 Before you start the adventure of researching a ring, try to determine how much you would like to spend.
 Of course, it is difficult to narrow down options before understanding how much the average ring costs.
 On average, people spend about $5000 on an engagement ring.
 However, budgets can vary widely.
 If you have an idea of what she might want in terms of size, shape and style, you can start your research there.
 Otherwise, think about a number that would be comfortable for you to spend.
 Weigh your daily expenses, and long-term goals to understand how much you should spend and how to align your finances.

 The next step is to understand which type of ring will be the perfect match for her.
 The best way to do this is to visually compare ring styles.
 Oftentimes, it's hard to pinpoint the exact style until you see it in person.
-Browsing through catalogs can help, and if you want to see the ring in person, try Four Mine's free Home Preview.
+Browsing through catalogs can help, but the biggest hurdle if you buy an engagement ring online is the try-on.
+Four Mine lets you see the ring in person and try it on with free Home Preview.
 See 3 ring styles at home to compare which looks like a good match for her taste.
 Save your favorites to a wishlist, and share with close family or friends to get their opinion.
 When buying an engagement ring, we recommend going with styles that are timeless.
 The key is to determine which style elements she would love the most.
 Sometimes it's an elegant cathedral head or a diamond accented band.
 Through research, educate yourself on the varieties.

 Understand Her Style